EseStephen/pythonenvironmentbootstrapper/README.md

 ---

 ## Challenges faced and lessons learned
-Writing clean logs: Initially, terminal colors (ANSI escape codes) ended up in the log file, making it unreadable.
-Solving this required careful redirection and filtering so that colored output remains in the terminal but logs are plain text with timestamps.
+Writing clean logs: The terminal colors (ANSI escape codes) ended up in the log file, which affects the readability.
+I tried several methods but the only one that seemed to works removes the colour from the terminal so for now I left it with the status colour.

 Handling errors safely: Ensuring that any failure in pip, virtual environment creation, or activation immediately stops the script with a clear error message improved script robustness.